devnich/ibuffer-vc/README.md

 [🐦 @sanityinc](https://twitter.com/sanityinc)

-## Notes for Derek ##
+## How to install alternative non-ELPA package ##
-1. Manually generate the ibuffer-vc-autoloads.el file by running (update-directory-autoloads)
+1. Install in /.emacs.d/site-lisp/

-2. Steve Purcell's autoload file contains a statement to add the module path to the load path:
+2. Manually generate the ibuffer-vc-autoloads.el file by running (update-directory-autoloads)
-   (add-to-list 'load-path (directory-file-name (or (file-name-directory #$) (car load-path))))
+3. Manually byte-compile ibuffer-vc.el

-        a.
-Need to figure out how to add this automatically to ours
+4. Remove ELPA version (which will always load first) via (package-list-packages)
-        b.
-Need to remove pre-existing from load-path
+5. Update init-ibuffer.el to remove (require-package) statement, which automatically downloads the package from ELPA